 Poland is a member of World Trade Organization, the European Union, the UN, NATO, the Paris Convention, the Berne Convention, the Hague Agreement, the Patent Cooperation Treaty and the Madrid Protocol.
 Thanks to that, it is easier to outsource to Poland.
 All data can be openly transferred among EU countries.
 The European Union laws for copyright and IP also comply with the United States’ standards in data security and IP protection.

 Companies around the world choose Polish developers for outsourcing their mobile and web app development.
 The main reasons are high competences and relatively low costs of hiring.
 Having a reliable technological partner is crucial for taking full advantage of the opportunities outsourcing provides.
 If you hire a company that will partner with you in solving all issues occurring during digital product development, you will have free resources to focus on what is crucial for your business.

 The variety of possibilities blur the clarity of the choice.
-But don’t worry, we listed out the factors which you should consider before hiring a software house.
+But don’t worry, we listed out the factors which you should consider before hiring a software house in Poland.
 You can also contact us and estimate your project.
 Check them out to choose wisely 😉